Context

 Our impact

-- Distribution of food, essential items and shelters
+- Distribution of food, essential goods and shelter items

 Should you have any questions, please contact Raphaëlle Goepfert.